Fragility of surface states in non-Wigner Dyson topological insulators: AIII insulator in three dimensions

 \subsection{Chiral-symmetric chiral modes: surface Hall conductance}

 We have seen that addition of the perturbation (\ref{eq:UFO}) detaches the surface bands from the bulk and that the now isolated surface band has a nonzero Chern number $\mbox{Ch}$, which for the present $\nu=1$ model is given by Eq.~\eqref{eq:Ch}.
-It is interesting to ask what happens if $u_{\rm f}$ changes sign, for example along an intra surface domain wall.
-As we will see, the ensuing phenomenology is key to the understanding of the disordered system below.
+For a surface perpendicular to the $x$ direction, it is interesting to ask what happens if $u_{{\rm f},\xx}$ changes sign, for example along an intra-surface domain wall.
+As we will see, the ensuing phenomenology is key to the understanding of the disordered system discussed in Secs.\ \ref{sec:num} and \ref{sec:FT}.

 To explore this situation in the simplest possible setting, we consider a flattened version of the model~(\ref{HLudwig}).
 The latter is obtained from the Hamiltonian~(\ref{HLudwig}) by keeping its Bloch states unchanged, while sending the energy eigenvalues to $\pm 1$.
-To describe an insulator with a surface, we then switch to the position representation and impose open (or vacuum) boundary conditions at two coordinates in $x$-direction.
-More specifically, we consider an annular cylinder geometry with two surfaces in the radial $x$-direction, periodic boundary conditions in circumferential $y$-direction, and the cylinder axis in $z$-direction.
+To describe an insulator with a surface, we then switch to the position representation and impose open (or vacuum) boundary conditions at two coordinates in the $x$-direction.
+More specifically, we consider an annular cylinder geometry with two surfaces in the radial $x$-direction, periodic boundary conditions in circumferential $\yy$-direction, and the cylinder axis in $\zz$-direction.

-Figure~\ref{fig:DW} shows that for a constant mass~(\ref{eq:UFO}), the flattened model shows a \emph{global} gap between surface (red) and flat bulk (black) bands.
-However, the spectrum becomes more interesting, once we introduce two surface domain walls parallel to the $z$-direction where $u_{\rm f}$ switches sign.
-(Periodicity in $y$-direction requires the presence of two of these.)
+Figure~\ref{fig:DW} shows that for a constant fragmenting potential $u_{{\rm f},\xx} $, see Eq.~(\ref{eq:UFO}), the flattened model shows a \emph{global} gap between surface (red) and flat bulk (black) bands.
+However, the spectrum becomes more interesting, once we introduce two surface domain walls parallel to the $\zz$-direction where $u_{{\rm f},\xx}$ switches sign.
+(Periodicity in $\yy$-direction requires the presence of two of these.)
 In this case, we observe the formation of two counterpropagating chiral modes bound to the respective domain walls.
-The spectrum of these modes, indicated in green in Figure~\ref{fig:DW}(a) connects the surface and the bulk spectrum.
+The spectrum of these modes, indicated in green in Figure~\ref{fig:DW}(a), connects the surface and the bulk spectrum.

 In the clean model, these chiral modes are supported only by states inside the high-lying band gap.
 Below it, they hybridize with the extended surface states.
-In the presence of disorder, the surface states at $E \neq 0$ will localize, but the chiral edge modes do not, so that, for sufficiently strong disorder, the chiral modes will eventually extend their support over the entire surface spectrum, cf. Fig.~\ref{fig:DW} (b).
+In the presence of disorder, the surface states at $E \neq 0$ will localize, but the chiral edge modes do not, so that, for sufficiently strong disorder, the chiral modes will eventually extend their support over the entire surface spectrum, as shown in Fig.~\ref{fig:DW}(b).

 At energies $E \neq 0$ the chiral symmetry is effectively broken, so that we may think of each surface as a two-dimensional system in class A. In this reading, the counterpropagating chiral modes at the domain walls surrounding a surface region with a different sign of the fragmenting potential acquire a status equivalent to the edge modes of a quantum Hall insulator, and Laughlin's gauge argument applies.
 It requires that the branches of chiral modes \emph{must} eventually hybridize with extended states, at $E=0$ as well as at high energies.
 The extended states at $E=0$ are the topologically protected delocalized surface states of the class-AIII insulator.
 At high energies, the chiral modes must hybridize with delocalized bulk states or with energetically high-lying delocalized surface states.
 Either way, the presence of the domain wall modes prevents a full localizability of all states at large energies.